dlstreamer/pipeline-server/samples/lva_ai_extension/README.md

 * Update the 'lvaExtension' -> 'ENV' property to configure container behavior.
 Our manifest file is configured for object detection by default.

 You will also need to create a graph topology with gRPC extension and then create a graph instance based on that topology.
 Here is a sample [operations.json](/samples/lva_ai_extension/topologies/operations.json).

+> **Note:** If using the C# sample [cloud-to-device-console-app](https://github.com/Azure-Samples/live-video-analytics-iot-edge-csharp/tree/master/src/cloud-to-device-console-app) ensure the nuget package `Microsoft.Azure.Devices` is version `1.33.0` or later.

 ### Topology files